Why big data analytics holds the key to tackling the changing terror threat

 Success is about asking the right questions to build up intelligence and identify the known unknowns.
 But today, you’re more often dealing with unknown unknowns.

-These groups may be operating independently with little or no organisation, but they still pose a very real threat.
+These groups may be operating independently with little or no organization, but they still pose a very real threat.
 They’re elusive and low-profile, so agencies often don’t see them as high-risk.
 So, how do you find the trail left behind by these potential attackers from all of the data you have?
 The real challenge of the unknown unknown scenario is that you simply don’t know what questions to ask – or who or what to look for.

 Use a big data stick